colinwarmstrong/roadtripper/README.md

 # RoadTripper

 [RoadTripper](https://roadtripper1.herokuapp.com/) is a web application built to allow users to plan, coordinate, and document cross country road trips.
-The application pulls in data and service from multiple APIs including MapBox, Dark Skies, Google Places, and TicketMaster.
+The application pulls in data and services from multiple APIs including MapBox, Dark Skies, Google Places, and TicketMaster.
 Authorization is provided via Google OAuth.

 ![screenshot](https://i.imgur.com/lRYM7gE.jpg)